VIKAS9793/KrishiRakshak-2.0/docs/ARCHITECTURE.md

 #### 1.4.1 Web Application Flow

-This diagram illustrates the end-to-end flow of the KrishiRakshak web application, from user interaction to result visualization.
+This diagram illustrates the end-to-end flow of the KrishiSahayak web application, from user interaction to result visualization.

 ```mermaid
 graph TD